rlubaschewski/serverless_scripts/README.md

 sh ${desired_framework}.sh ${desired_driver}
 ```

-See a list of the available drivers [here](https://kubernetes.io/docs/setup/learning-environment/minikube/#specifying-the-vm-driver)
+See a list of the available drivers [here](https://kubernetes.io/docs/setup/learning-environment/minikube/#specifying-the-vm-driver).

 Example:

 ```
 sh openfaas.sh virtualbox
 ```

+Not passing any Hypervisor driver will set the driver to ```virtualbox```.

 ## OpenFaaS